mavryk-network/mavryk-faucet/getMav/README.md

 # get-mav

-This zero dependency package provides a programmatic interface to interact with the [Tezos faucet](https://github.com/oxheadalpha/tezos-faucet-backend).
+This zero dependency package provides a programmatic interface to interact with the [Mavryk faucet](https://github.com/mavryk-network/mavryk-faucet-backend).
 It is a script that can be run from a JavaScript/Typescript program or directly from a shell.
 Your NodeJS version should support the [`fetch`](https://nodejs.org/dist/latest-v18.x/docs/api/globals.html#fetch) api.

 ## Installation